adsabs/ADSImportPipeline/README.md

 ## Overview

 Coordinates ingest of a full ADS record.
+The workflow is as follows.

-1. Parses "classic" bibcodes files defined in settings.py
+1. Read bibcodes from file
-1. Operates on any bibcode whose "timestamp" differs from the cooresponding "JSON_fingerprint" field in the mongodb
+1. Query mongo for changed records.
+A changed record is one whose `record.JSON_fingerprint` is different than that parsed from disk
-1. Uses ads.ADSExports.ADSRecords to consolidate data from classic based on bibcodes in 2.
+1. Call ads.ADSExports.ADSRecords to consolidate each record's data (ADS-classic)
-1. Parses resulting xmlobject to python dict via xmltodict.py
+1. Parses resulting xmlobject to a native python structure via `xmltodict.py`
-1. Enforces type=list on any potentially repeated entries
+1. Enforces a set schema that is documented in `schema.json`
-1. Merges any repeated blocks having the same @type attribute
+1. Merges any repeated metadata blocks
-1. Insert (upsert=True) data to mongodb
+1. Insert/update record in mongodb.
+Insert if it is new, update if that bibcode or one of its alternate bibcodes exists.

-Step 1 is initiated by invoking `run.py`.
+The workflow is initiated by invoking `run.py`.

 ## Async workflow with rabbitMQ

 - Invoking `run.py --async` publishes the `[(bibcode, fingerprint),...]` records to rabbitmq.
 - Workers that consume these messages are defined in `pipeline/psettings.py` and `pipeline/workers.py`.
 - Workers are controlled via a master process in `pipeline/ADSimportpipeliny.py`.
+- Workers perform their tasks independently and (optionally) concurrently.
+- Workers expect and return JSON.

 ## Requirements